James Outman Player Props: Dodgers vs. Angels

 - The pitching staff for the Angels has a collective 8.8 K/9, which ranks 12th in MLB.

-- The Angels have a 4.22 team ERA that ranks 16th among all league pitching staffs.
+- The Angels have a 4.19 team ERA that ranks 15th among all MLB pitching staffs.

-- Angels pitchers combine to surrender 79 total home runs at a rate of 1.1 per game (to rank 15th in the league).
+- Angels pitchers combine to give up 79 total home runs at a rate of 1.1 per game (to rank 14th in the league).

-- Detmers gets the start for the Angels, his 13th of the season.
-He is 1-5 with a 4.48 ERA and 76 strikeouts in 62 1/3 innings pitched.

-- The left-hander's last time out was on Thursday against the Texas Rangers, when he threw six innings, surrendering one earned run while allowing three hits.
+- The righty's last appearance came on Friday against the Texas Rangers, when he threw six innings, surrendering two earned runs while giving up six hits.

-- The 23-year-old has a 4.48 ERA and 11 strikeouts per nine innings in 12 games this season, while giving up a batting average of .266 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.